Without a doubt, the most frequent question I get when I put anything on social media about CTR2-Mini or CTR2-Mini+ is “What’s a CTR2-Mini?“.

 Radio Control

 The Mini interfaces to the radio’s serial CAT (Computer Aided Transceiver) port.
-For most radios built from the 1980’s to around 2015 the CAT port was a proprietary serial port using one of three standards, normal TTL levels, RS-232 levels, or the Icom CI-V two-wire bus.
-The Mini supports all of these standards.
+For most radios built from the 1980’s to around 2015 the CAT port was a proprietary serial port using one of three formats; normal TTL levels, RS-232 levels, or the Icom CI-V two-wire bus.
+The Mini supports all of these formats.

 The three major manufactures, Icom, Kenwood, and Yaesu developed their own CAT control protocols.
 Not to be out done, in the early years Yaesu modified their protocol for almost every new model.
 They finally settled on a modified version of the Kenwood protocol for their FTdx line (thank you!).
 Other manufactures adopted either the Icom or Kenwood protocols for their radios.
 The Mini supports most versions of the ‘big three’ protocols.
 It also supports the Icom PCR1000 wideband receiver.